Pheidole pallidula – Colony with Queen and Workers

 ______________________________________________________________________________________________

-In Pheidole pallidula, unlike many species which have workers of all sizes (Messor, Camponotus) or of the same size (Lasius, Crematogaster, etc.), there are two very distinct castes in: workers and soldiers, dedicated to the defense of the colony and the storage of food in their abdomen.
-We can also speak of soldiers because all the workers are female.
+In Pheidole pallidula, unlike many species that have workers of all sizes (Messor, Camponotus) or of the same size (Lasius, Crematogaster…), two distinct castes are observed: workers and soldiers, dedicated to the defense of the colony and the storage of food in their abdomens.
+They can also be referred to as soldiers because all the workers are female.

-In Pheidole pallidula, the presence of soldiers, its record development and its reckless behavior make it a formidable species for other ants and a fascinating subject of study for ant enthusiasts.
+In Pheidole pallidula, the presence of soldiers, its record development and its reckless behavior make it a formidable species for other ants and a captivating subject of study for ant enthusiasts.

-The distant tropical origins of Pheidole pallidula allow it to remain active and grow at the same rapid pace all year round.
-Feel free to heat it to 27°C 365 days a year!
+Pheidole pallidula's distant tropical origins allow it to remain active and grow at the same rapid pace all year round.
+Don't hesitate to keep it at 27°C 365 days a year!

-It only takes 3 weeks to go from egg to adult.
-But since the workers only live for a few months, the queen must lay eggs en masse to renew her offspring.
-Imagine a colony of 50,000 workers.
-This is the number of eggs she must lay before the workers die of old age!
+It only takes three weeks to develop from egg to adult.
+But since worker bees only live for a few months, the queen must lay eggs en masse to ensure the survival of her offspring.
+Imagine a colony of 50,000 worker bees.
+That's the number of eggs she must lay before the workers die of old age!

-Warning: Pheidole pallidula are so small and reckless that they are always trying to get out of their anthill.
-Be attentive and do not hesitate to contact us to check if your anthill is suitable.
-Regarding the feeding part, an Observation Space is recommended for its effectiveness.
-Indeed, the escapes of Pheidole pallidula are possible if your anthill is unsuitable.
-Beware of plexiglass models, especially foreign ones, which are assembled without glue.
-Also pay attention to the hunting area which must have either our special treatment or high walls that you can treat.
+Caution: Pheidole pallidula ants are so small and bold that they constantly try to escape their nest.
+Be vigilant and don't hesitate to contact us to check if your nest is suitable.
+Regarding feeding, an observation area is recommended for its effectiveness.
+Indeed, Pheidole pallidula escapes are possible if your nest is unsuitable.
+Be wary of plexiglass models, especially those from other countries, which are assembled without glue.
+Also, pay attention to the foraging area, which must have either our special treatment or high walls that you can treat yourself.
 Oil is not recommended.
-Better not to take any chances with this small but reckless species.
+It's best not to take any risks with this small but bold species.

-As for food, Pheidole pallidula is so small that it risks drowning in sweet liquids.
-Do not hesitate to put a little cotton in the liquids to avoid any risk, or distribute very small quantities.
-Pheidole pallidula will also happily feed on insects, natural tuna and other sources of solid protein.
+As for food, Pheidole pallidula is so small that it risks drowning in sugary liquids.
+Don't hesitate to add a little cotton wool to the liquids to avoid any risk, or offer very small quantities.
+Pheidole pallidula will also readily eat insects, canned tuna, and other sources of solid protein.

-Once the right conditions are in place, the colony will be able to thrive and ensure excellent sightings.
-It is a species that we greatly appreciate in breeding despite its few constraints.
-Here is a presentation video with Pheidole pallidula breeding sheet by Steve:
+Once the right conditions are in place, the colony will thrive and provide excellent observations.
+It's a species we greatly appreciate in captivity despite its few limitations.
+Here's a presentation video with a Pheidole pallidula breeding guide by Steve:

 Recommended temperature: 27°C during the day and 22-24°C at night

-Species incompatible with gel anthills, like all colonies with a queen!
+This species is incompatible with gel ant farms, like all colonies with a queen!

-The assembly of the artificial anthill and its anti-escape system must be well checked for this very small species.
+The assembly of the artificial ant farm and its anti-escape system must be carefully checked for this very small species.

 Latin name: Pheidole pallidula